 The Company is a holding company, the principal asset of which is the capital stock of Everi Payments Inc. ("Everi Payments"), and the capital stock of Everi Games Holding Inc. ("Everi Games Holding"), which is the parent of Everi Games Inc. ("Everi Games").
-All of the executive officers of the Company are employees of Everi Payments, other than Mr. Lucchese who is an employee of Everi Games as of January 1, 2016, and all references in this Proxy Statement to executive compensation relate to the executive compensation paid by Everi Payments or Everi Games to such executive officers.
+All of the executive officers of the Company are employees of Everi Payments, other than Mr. Ehrlich and Mr. Lucchese who are employees of Everi Games.
+All references in this Proxy Statement to executive compensation relate to the executive compensation paid by Everi Payments or Everi Games to such executive officers.